 Cory Thompson

 Sunny beaches and trendy cities may seem like a foolproof investment, but it’s important to consider the cost effectiveness and all of the maintenance required before you commit to a second home abroad.
 If you’re currently looking for a home in an exotic locale, contact your local mortgage professional for more information.

-Home Mortgage Tips Tagged: Buying Homes Abroad, Home Mortgage Tips, Vacation Home
+Filed Under: Home Mortgage Tips Tagged With: Buying Homes Abroad, Home Mortgage Tips, Vacation Home

+Cory Thompson